310mc/https-310mc.github.io-tl/source/_posts/management_story/midori.md

 {% endbubble %}

 {% bubble Chiaki %}
 If you have no motivation, then you just need to find some!
-I’ll do whatever it takes to flow motivation back into you!
+I’ll do whatever it takes to pump motivation back into you!
 {% endbubble %}

 {% bubble Midori %}